RadioFreeAsia/rfa.kaltura2/README.rst

 Examples
 --------

-Most video content at www.rfa.org is stored on Kaltura but rendered through Plone CMS New Videos can be created in Plone and Videos can be treated like any other content type in Plone, yet the storage, transcoding, and html5/flash/js players are configured in Kaltura.
+Most video content at www.rfa.org is stored on Kaltura but rendered through Plone CMS.
+New Videos can be created in Plone and Videos can be treated like any other content type in Plone, yet the storage, transcoding, and html5/flash/js players are configured in Kaltura.

 Documentation
 -------------